How to Start an LLC in North Dakota? (Step by Step Guide)

 The EIN will be sent to the business by mail within a few weeks of applying online.

-An Employer Identification Number ( also known as Federal Tax Identification Number) is required when opening a bank account and filing federal and state taxes.
+An Employer Identification Number ( also known as Federal Tax Identification Number) is required when:

 All LLCs in North Dakota must file an annual report with the Secretary of State.

 It is a simple form that includes your company's name, registered agent information, and address.
 The deadline for filing your first annual report after you have formed your LLC is November 15th.
 There is a $50 filing fee.

 You can file your report online, by mail, or by fax with the North Dakota Secretary of State's FirstStop website.